 Recently, BCWI conducted management development training for three Christian organizations, including Redeemer Presbyterian in New York City.
 We found that this training was very helpful to align each leader’s heart and mind around the role of managing other people.
 This just underscores what author and business consultant Marcus Buckingham has famously said: “People join organizations, but leave managers.”
 To retain employees, organizations will need to weave training and development into their organization.

 Believe it or not, the critical need for management and leadership training will keep trending to the point that in three years, we’ll be talking about the role of virtual reality in the Christian workplace.

 4. The measurement and health of an organization’s culture will continue to become more important.

 Realize that, as the labor market tightens, the best source of new top talent will be the friends of their current, top-performing employees.
 Toxic workplaces will shut down this important source for new talent.
 I often refer to the virtuous cycle in organizations: Top performers who experience flourishing workplaces will recommend it to their friends who are top performers, which helps propel the organization forward toward greater impact.

-An engagement survey is an example of “people analytics,” which can help you predict turnover or retention of employees in key roles and departments.
+is an example of “people analytics,” which can help you predict turnover or retention of employees in key roles and departments.
 By preventing your top performers from quitting, you can decrease turnover and save significant amounts of money for your organization.
 If a tight labor market persists, we’ll see referral bonuses for current employees who recommend candidates hired successfully by their organization.
 This strategy, already at work in the marketplace, will be adopted in Christian organizations in the next several years.